ATXtoday City Guide Work Banner

 Tom Ford

-Although the high-end fashion brand itself was not created in Austin, designer Thomas Carlyle Ford was born in Austin on August 27, 1961 and spent much of his early life in the Central Texas area.
+Although the high-end fashion brand itself was not created in Austin, designer Thomas Carlyle Ford was born in Austin on August 27, 1961 and spent much of his early life in Central Texas.

 Whole Foods Market